Singlife Travel Insurance—MoneySmart Review (2026)

 The thrill of going on holiday often renders most of us guilty of leaving travel insurance at the bottom of our to-do list, upon confirming the holiday plans.
 However, as Dr. Ian Malcolm in Jurassic Park famously said: ‘Life finds a way’.
 Unexpected family emergencies can disrupt even the best-laid plans.
 It's always wise to prioritise travel insurance to ensure a worry-free trip.

-Singlife Travel Insurance, a relatively new travel insurance provider in Singapore, is offering competitive coverage and worthy consideration among travellers seeking a no-frills, affordable protection option.
+Singlife travel insurance offers competitive coverage and worthy consideration among travellers seeking a no-frills, affordable protection option.

 In this review, check out how Singlife's coverage can keep your family safe on vacation.